facebookresearch/spdl/docs/source/best_practice.rst

        buffer = spdl.io.convert_frames(frames)
        return spdl.io.to_torch(buffer)

-They can be combined in :py:class:`~spdl.dataloader.Pipeline`, which automatically discards the items failed to process (for example due to invalid data), and keep the batch size consistent by using other items successfully processed.
+They can be combined in :py:class:`~spdl.pipeline.Pipeline`, which automatically discards the items failed to process (for example due to invalid data), and keep the batch size consistent by using other items successfully processed.

 .. code-block::

-   from spdl.dataloader import PipelineBuilder
+   from spdl.pipeline import PipelineBuilder

    pipeline = (
        PipelineBuilder()